kevinbird61/p4-researching/course/nctucn2018/lab1_init/README.md

 # Packet Manipulation

-This repository is lab for NCTU course "Introduction to Computer Networks 2018".
+This repository is lab for the course "Introduction to Computer Networks 2018" in NCTU CS.
+* Please refer to [lab1_tasks.pdf](https://github.com/kevinbird61/p4-researching/blob/master/course/nctucn2018/lab1_init/lab1_tasks.pdf) to finish this lab.

 ---
 ## Abstract